SivaramSS/Fishograph/README.md

 # Fishograph

-Complete Source Code with resources to Build a primitive version of Instagram from Scratch.
-Basic features includes
+Fishograph is a photo sharing android application similar to Instagram.
+The app contains icon sets as well as assets and could be a starter for anyone building such an application.

+## What works

-    Login via Email and Facebook.
+- Login via Email and Facebook.
-    Generate News feed.
+- Generate News feed.
-    Capture photos and share.
+- Capture photos and share.
-    Like, Comment, Tag people, Hashtag on photos.
+- Like, Comment, Tag people, Hashtag on photos.
-    Follow people.
+- Follow people.
-    Edit Profile.
+- Edit Profile.
-    Search People, Photos and Hashtags.
+- Search People, Photos and Hashtags.
-    Generate Activity feed (Display what friends do).
+- Generate Activity feed (Display what friends do).
-    Display Trending posts based on location.
+- Display Trending posts based on location.
-    Report Inappropriate photos.
+- Report Inappropriate photos.

-# Modules yet to be completed
+## Modules yet to be completed

-    Comment, Tag people on photos.
+- Comment, Tag people on photos.
-    Generate Activity feed.
+- Generate Activity feed.
-    Report Inappropriate photos.
+- Report Inappropriate photos.

-# Issues
+## Contribution

+Any contribution is welcomed.
+Feel free to fork.

+## Known bugs

-    Newsfeed not loaded properly (ListView Issue).
+- Newsfeed not loaded properly (ListView Issue).
-    Like Animation not working properly.
+- Like Animation not working properly.

 # License

+This project is licensed under (Apache License 2.0) []